openfun/marsha/docs/env.md

 First, there is our Django backend.
 We try to follow [12 factors app](https://12factor.net/) and so use environment variables for configuration.
 It looks for environment variables in `env.d/{environment}`.

-Then, there is our AWS deployment configurations in the `src/aws` folder:

-- The main Terraform project in charge of deploying Marsha looks for environment variables in `src/aws/env.d/{environment}`,
+Then, there is our AWS deployment configurations in the `src/aws` folder.
+Terraform looks for environment variables in `src/aws/env.d/{environment}`:

 - A small side Terraform project located in `src/aws/create_state_bucket` is responsible just for creating an S3 bucket in AWS that Terraform will use to record the state of the main Marsha project with encryption and versioning.
-This Terraform project looks for environment variables in `src/aws/env.d/state_bucket`.
+- The main Terraform project in charge of deploying Marsha,

 ## 1. Django backend environment